- Start date

 - Tuition fee (NON-EU students)

 All the lessons are taught in English, and you will also work alongside students with 25 other nationalities.
+Outside the classroom, you have the opportunity to join a study association and connect with like-minded people who share your passions.

 Option Electrical and Electronic Engineering